 Clinton Kelly’s Pumpkin Bread

-So, without further adieu, here is Clinton Kelly’s Pumpkin Bread with Dates and Walnuts, that’s almost as fabulous as he is.
-Oh, and don’t forget the orange honey butter!
+So, without further adieu, here is Clinton Kelly’s Pumpkin Bread with Dates and Walnuts and it’s almost as fabulous as he is.

 You don’t even understand how torturous it was for me to not eat one piece, not even a crumb until I took pictures of this warm loaf of pumpkin bread.